 As a nation, our share of time spent online and on mobile devices is rapidly increasing, with a staggering 80.3% of digital shoppers using mobile to complete their transactions.
-This recent discovery highlights the growing need for brands to generate more engaging creative and an all-round better user experience for potential customers.
+This recent discovery highlights the growing need for brands to generate more engaging creative and an all-around better user experience for potential customers.

 Introducing Canvas: a new feature within Facebook that expands on Carousel ads, where businesses can create scrollable videos, catalogues and animation in a full-screen format on smartphone and tablet devices.
 This will enable advertisers, businesses and brands to tell a more in-depth story of their products and their brand using a mix of video, text, still images and call-to-action buttons.